seibert-media/profitbricks-snapshot/README.md

 # profitbricks-snapshots

-profitbricks-snapshots is a tool to create daily block based images of virtual machines in a [Profitbricks](https://www.profitbricks.com/) private cloud.
+profitbricks-snapshots is a tool to create daily block based images of virtual machines in the [Profitbricks](https://www.profitbricks.com/) private cloud.

 ## Installation